Nigerian central bank bars loans to big debtors post-crisis

 The ban covers firms whose bad debts were absorbed by state-backed "bad bank" AMCON as part of efforts to draw a line under a credit crisis that nearly sank nine lenders.
 The companies have yet to make good on those loans, the memo said.

-Nigeria's central bank injected $4 billion (2 billion pounds) in 2009 to support nine lenders it judged to be so weakly capitalised they posed a threat to the whole economy.
+Nigeria's central bank injected $4 billion in 2009 to support nine lenders it judged to be so weakly capitalised they posed a threat to the whole economy.
 Since then, a number of banks have been restructured, and AMCON, the Asset Management Company of Nigeria, absorbed their toxic assets.

 "As part of the Central Bank of Nigeria (CBN)'s efforts at strengthening financial stability, it has become necessary to stop debtors who failed to repay their loans to banks and had those loans transferred to AMCON from further enjoying credit facilities ... until they fully repay," the memo said.